 Each psyllid tested positive for Lso, suggesting a 100% rate of infection for the colony.

-No-choice behavior assays
+No-Choice Behavior Assays

 No-choice assays were conducted in a climate-controlled room maintained at 26.
 Assays were conducted on a wire shelving unit which allowed the testing arena to be lit both from above and below.
 Three Smith-Victor Digilight fixtures (Smith-Victor Corporation, Bartlett, IL) were used with three Azlo (Akces Media LLC dba ALZO Digital, Bethel, CT) full-spectrum CFL bulbs per light fixture (100-240 volts, 60 Hz, color temp 5500K CRI 91, 750 lumens, 15 watts).
 Two lights were placed with their light sources 35 cm above the testing arena and the light was softened with a diffusion material.
 The remaining light fixture was placed so that its light source was 45 cm below the testing arena and was softened with diffusion material as well.
 Illuminance was 3600 lx at the surface of the arena (Sekonic L-308DC-U Light Meter, Sekonic Corporation, Tokyo, Japan).